 What Is a Premium Bond?

-A bond that is trading above its par value in the secondary market is a premium bond.
+A bond that is trading above its par value (original price) in the secondary market is a premium bond.
 A bond will trade at a premium when it offers a coupon (interest) rate that is higher than the current prevailing interest rates being offered for new bonds.
-This is because investors want a higher yield and will pay for it.
-In a sense they are paying it forward to get the higher coupon payment.
+This is because investors are willing to pay more for the bond’s higher yield.

 A bond currently trading for less than its par value in the secondary market is a discount bond.
 A bond will trade at a discount when it offers a coupon rate that is lower than prevailing interest rates.
-Since investors always want a higher yield, they will pay less for a bond with a coupon rate lower than the prevailing rates.
-So they are buying it at a discount to make up for the lower coupon rate.
+Since investors want a higher yield, they will pay less for a bond with a coupon rate lower than the prevailing rates—the upfront discount makes up for the lower coupon rate.

 What Makes Them Different?

-So, a premium bond has a coupon rate higher than the prevailing interest rate for that particular bond maturity and credit quality.
-A discount bond by contrast, has a coupon rate lower than the prevailing interest rate for that particular bond maturity and credit quality.
+A premium bond has a coupon rate higher than the prevailing interest rate for that bond maturity and credit quality.
+A discount bond, in contrast, has a coupon rate lower than the prevailing interest rate for that bond maturity and credit quality.

 So, the great equalizer is a bond’s yield to maturity (YTM).
-The YTM calculation takes into account the bond’s current market price, its par value, its coupon interest rate, and its time to maturity.
+The YTM calculation considers the bond’s current market price, par value, coupon interest rate, and time to maturity.
 It also assumes that all coupon payments are reinvested at the same rate as the bond’s current yield.
 YTM is an accurate calculation of a bond’s return that enables investors to compare bonds with different prices, maturities, and coupons.
-We always want to purchase bonds with the highest YTM, given equivalencies in maturity, credit worthiness, and industry.
+Given equivalencies in maturity, credit worthiness, and industry, we want to purchase bonds with the highest YTM.